Handle Multilingual Chats

 - Click Save.
 Your custom pre-chat form is now ready with the chat translation choice.

 Step 2: Add or edit the chat script to include pre-chat form.

 - Edit or add a chat script.
-For details on designing a chat script, click here.
+For details, refer to Create a Chat Script.

 - From the menu, select the pre-chat form you just created with the chat translation option.

 Note: Your chat script must contain a chat button to initiate chats, a pre-chat form to indicate language choice, a chat window for typing chat messages, and a chat queue to forward the chat requests.